Utah Unemployment Benefits

-There are various aspects to UI benefits that a claimant must be aware of to make sure that he/she receives benefits without any problems.
-Also, information on aspects such as training and development will help claimants to find out about suitable training programs.
+There are various aspects to UI benefits that you must be aware of to make sure that you receive benefits without any problems.
+Also, information on aspects such as training and development will help you to find out about suitable training programs.

 Overpayments and Fraud

 Overpayments occur when you receive benefits that you are entitled to receive.
 This may occur for various reasons.
 However, the most common reason is when an appeal is reversed and you are required to pay back the excessive amount you received prior to the court judgment.

 Benefits overpayment generally occurs on the UI benefits including any deductions like child support or taxes.
 In the event an overpayment occurs, the DWS will send you a letter highlighting the same.
 This letter will carry information on the amount overpayment, methods to repay and the manner in which you can file an appeal against the overpayment.